What are the other Names for this Condition? (Also known as/Synonyms)

 Gaucher Disease may be diagnosed using the following tools:

-- Radiographic studies (for skeletal survey) such as CT, MRI scan of the affected regions
+- Radiographic studies (for skeletal survey) such as CT and MRI scan of the affected regions

 - Blood and bone marrow analysis